zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 - `segment_size=512*1024*1024`

     This determines whether **BulkWriter** segments the generated files.
 The value defaults to 512 MB (512 * 1024 * 1024).
-If your dataset contains a large number of records, you are advised to segment your data by setting **segment_size** to a proper value.
+If your dataset contains a great number of records, you are advised to segment your data by setting **segment_size** to a proper value.

 ### Use the writer{#use-the-writer}